Hillsong Church: Hillsong Sisterhood

 Bobbie Houston has been especially influential in Hillsong's ministry for women, called Sisterhood.
 She is a mentor to many of Hillsong's women leaders.
 Although Hillsong generally supports the traditional roles of wife and mother for women, the church's position is that their ministries "empower" women.
 Riches found via interviews with attendees that the ministries increased women's choice regarding around sexuality and child rearing; encouraged women to start small businesses and to take on promotions at work; facilitated women's participation in cultural events, as well as promoted women's voices in religious teaching and public life.
 Church members have described Hillsong's leadership development as a process that supports women's movement from timid, supportive wife into leadership roles within the church.
-The Sisterhood is involved in issues like HIV/AIDS, domestic violence and human trafficking.
+The Sisterhood is involved in issues such as HIV/AIDS, domestic violence and human trafficking.
 Their midweek gathering is primarily for women.
 It is attended by all female staff members and is the foundation of Hillsong's women's ministries.
 The Thursday meeting for mothers includes businesswomen, and special quarterly "Sisterhood United" night meetings include working women.
 Members of the church say that her authority as a leader comes from "a Pentecostal understanding of Spirit empowerment".